solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 developers the flexibility to create custom Metadata Programs while reducing the challenges related to ecosystem integration for their program.

-With this common interface, wallets, dApps, and on-chain programs can universally access token metadata, and tools for creating or modifying metadata become universally compatible.
+With this common interface, wallets, dApps, and onchain programs can universally access token metadata, and tools for creating or modifying metadata become universally compatible.

 ### Metadata Interface Fields